Do You Think you Might Need a New Roof?

 After a big storm or a windy day, you should always go and check on your shingles.
 They should always be flat on your roof but if the wind cracks or damages a single shingle, you should repair it as soon as possible.
 While you are on the roof, you should also check your gutters to see if you can find shingle granules.
 If so, your roof might be towards the end of its life expectancy.

 Check for Rot

-If your roof in Regina is leaking, it will not only cause damage to the roof but to the whole house.
+If your roof is leaking, it will not only cause damage to the roof but to the whole house.
 Check the surfaces in your attic or on your roof, if you see any signs of moistures, rot or any spots that seem saggy, you should give us a call before there is any more damage.
 Our team of experts is there to assess the problem and fix it as fast a possible.

 Look Out for Moss

 Moss possibly looks good in a garden or on a mountain but when it comes to your roof, it is never a good sign.
 Moss on your roof will most likely indicate that there is trapped moisture, which is a great recipe to destroy your roof.
 If you see moss or any type of plant growing on your roof, you should give us a call immediately.